spectrum-health-systems/myavatool-web-service/doc/man/manual-hosting-maws.md

 2. **Self-host MAWS**
 If you self-host your myAvatar™ environments, or would rather have complete control over your custom web services, you can self-host them.
 This section of the MAWS manual will offer some guidance on how to do that.

-# USING IIS TO HOST MAWS
+# USING MICROSOFT IIS TO HOST MAWS
 You can probably host MAWS using many web server/operating systems combinations, but these guidelines will focus on getting MAWS setup on Microsoft IIS.

 These are the steps that I used - twice! - to host MAWS in our environment, but they are more of a *guideline* than a perfect set of instructions.
 It's quite possible that I didn't follow best-practices, or maybe I have something setup incorrectly, so please use caution when following these steps.
 And since I (hopefully?) won't have to do this again, this section will probably not be updated.